Poverty and health in the United States: Health care policy

 Despite the cost of healthcare being an obstacle for those with relatively low incomes, research suggests that insurance coverage will not dramatically change outcomes related to physical health.
 Access to Medicaid for low-income adults aided in diagnosis of metabolic disease, saw a reduction in diagnosis of mental health disorders, and reduced incurrence of "catastrophic medical costs" by patients dramatically.
 While these positive effects were observed, outcomes for heart disease, diabetes, and other physical health characteristics were not meaningfully improved.
 It has been posited that one year, the duration of the study, is an insufficient length to fully observe the divergent health outcomes that would be characteristic of an experiment with a lengthier timetable.
-Also, minorities have an excess amount of deaths due to diseases like cancer and cardiovascular disease compared to whites.
+Also, minorities have an excess number of deaths due to diseases like cancer and cardiovascular disease compared to whites.

 While Medicaid does provide diverse healthcare services to vulnerable populations, many are not eligible to receive these.
 To receive Medicaid, an individual must show proof of income, citizenship status, and residency.
 Unhoused individuals often struggle to provide such documentation, or they may not meet the standards and income thresholds, thus limiting their access to Medicaid and the essential healthcare services that follow.

 Even if they can receive Medicaid coverage, homeless individuals are sometimes turned away by healthcare providers unwilling to treat them.
 For their part, healthcare providers cite the difficulties of reimbursement rates and other administrative burdens.

 The medical-industrial complex also contributes to the difficulties of patients paying for medications and healthcare costs.